aakarshrestha/compose-pager-snap-helper/README.md

 @Composable
 fun ComposePagerSnapHelper(
     width: Dp,
-    content: @Composable (NestedScrollConnection, LazyListState, Dp) -> Unit )
+    content: @Composable (LazyListState) -> Unit
+)

 ```
 * @param width width of the item in horizontally scrolling list.
 * @param content a block which describes the content.
-Inside this block, you will have access to [NestedScrollConnection], [LazyListState] and [Dp].
+Inside this block, you will have access to [LazyListState].

 **Implementation:** Check out the sample app to see how it works.
 ```
 ComposePagerSnapHelper(
         width = 320.dp, //required
-        content = { connection, listState, width -> //these params are provided by the method itself, add these params below.
+        content = { listState -> //this param is provided by the method itself, add this param below.
             LazyRow(
                 state = listState, //add listState param
-                modifier = Modifier.nestedScroll(connection) //add connection param in nestedScroll method ) {
+            ) {
                 items(count = count) { item ->
                     Card(